 Course module title Course module contents (topics) Academic activities types Section 1.
-Respect for human rights and Topic 1.1.
+Respect for Topic 1.1.
 The Council of Europe (CoE) as a forum for intergovernmental cooperation: history of creation, competence, structure.
-S freedoms in the activities of the Council of Europe Topic 1.2.
+S human rights and freedoms in the activities of the Council of Europe Topic 1.2.
 Respect for human rights as a value, principle and priority of the CoE.
-The Strasbourg Declaration of S
+The Strasbourg Declaration of 1997, the Warsaw Declaration of 2005 and its Action Plan: Promotion and enforcement of human rights as a long-term S